OrangeFox86/DreamcastControllerUsbPico/README.md

 # DreamcastControllerUsbPico

-DreamcastControllerUsbPico is a Dreamcast controller/peripheral emulation platform with USB interfacing applications, built upon the Raspberry Pi Pico.
-This platform may either interface from a Dreamcast peripheral (aka host mode) or to a Dreamcast controller port (aka client mode).
+Using a Raspberry Pi Pico, DreamcastControllerUsbPico enables USB interfacing with a Dreamcast or its controllers and peripherals, functioning in either host mode or client mode as depicted below.

 | Host Mode | Client Mode |
 | -------- | ------- |